-Consistency key for Stan Wawrink, says coach
+Consistency key for Stan Wawrinka, says coach

 Wawrinka credits his mental strength for steering him through some tough moments on his way to glory in New York.

-And Norman, 40, says that although he felt "something big" was going to happen for the Swiss soon, he didn't expect that to come at Flushing Meadows.
+And Norman, who as a player reached No. 2 in the rankings, says although he felt "something big" was going to happen soon, he didn't expect that to come at Flushing Meadows.

 "The results were not there in the last few months, but I knew that he was working hard," he explains.